psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 Sold by Miller, Lancaster; Clarke, Manchester; Clarke Preston ; Branthwaites, Kendal; and all the Boooksellers.

-Of whom may be had by the the same.
+Of whom may be had by the same.

 Sermons, Two Volumes, price 10s.— The Friendly Visitor and Children's Friend, published monthly, price One Penny each.
 ```